Tygrys11/Lira-Frontend-Developer-Portfolio/README.md

 ---

-## ◈ About Website
+## ◈ About

-**Lira Frontend Developer Portfolio** is my personal place where I showcase the projects I build, the technologies I work with and the way I approach modern web development.
+**Lira** is my personal Frontend Developer portfolio — a place where I showcase the projects I build, the technologies I work with and my approach to modern web development.

-Rather than creating a simple collection of links, I wanted the portfolio itself to demonstrate the skills I use when building real products:
+I wanted the portfolio itself to be more than a collection of links.
+Every part of the interface is designed to demonstrate the skills I use when building real products:

 * thoughtful UI
 * responsive layouts
 * reusable components
 * smooth interactions
 * motion and micro-interactions
-* clean project architecture
+* clean architecture
 * attention to detail

-The goal was simple:

-> **Build a portfolio that is itself a demonstration of my frontend skills.**
+> **The goal was simple: build a portfolio that is itself a demonstration of my frontend skills.**

 ---

-## ✦ What makes it different
+## ✦ What Defines Lira

 <table>
 <tr>